DanielGarciaMandillo/angular-java/README.md

 - [Electron project]
 - [Node-java project]
-- Based on [Electron boirlerplate] for build compilation packages (Linux, Windows and Mac)
+- Based on [Electron boilerplate] for build compilation packages (Linux, Windows and Mac)

 # Guide to developers